shadps4-emu/shadPS4/documents/readme.txt

 1.Intro
 =======
-shadPS4 is a ps4 emulator for windows.
-Although atm it can't run a lot of stuff , it can emulate perfectly videoout_basic demo from ps4 sdk.
-Since developing focused on that , don't expect to run anything else atm (ok maybe if you are extreme lucky , you might find something else that works)
+shadPS4 is a ps4 emulator for windows and linux .
+Although atm it can't run a lot of stuff , we are working torwards to make it more compatible

 2.Current status
 ================